skandanyal/skills-github-pages/index.md

 Here are some of my repos that I am actively working on.

 ### Machine Learning course([Link to GitHub Repo](https://github.com/skandanyal/Machine-Learning-course))

-**Technologies Used**: Pandas, Numpy, Matplotlib, Scikit-Learn
+**Technologies Used**: `Pandas`, `Numpy`, `Matplotlib`, `Scikit-Learn`
-I am learning how to use existing models on ScikitLearn module through a course.
+  * I am learning how to use existing models on ScikitLearn module through a course.
 This repository contains all the Jupyter notebooks which I created along my journey.

 ---